andystopia/diffeqrxn-docs/source/theory.rst

 ========================

 DiffEqRxn has a model definition file that is written in a plaintext format with an extension of rxn.
-A helix configuration and a syntax highlighting are provided at (fill this in later).

 The model file is one chemical reaction per line.